-For example, and as illustrated in the exposition of the three food regimes above, food regime analysis introduced and mapped relations between agriculture and the development of industry on an international plane; the effects of international migration (colonies of settlement); shifts in hegemony in world capitalism; the monetary and financial arrangements and international state systems that underpinned (and helped shape) world markets; the international as well as domestic politics and policies of states that affected patterns of agricultural production and connected them through the circuits of world trade and finance; the emergence of corporate agribusiness as a new form of organisation of capital and accumulation, and that over time came to shape how industrial and mercantile, financial and agrarian, capital combined or otherwise interconnected - a central theme in ideas (and debates) of a third food regime.34
+As noted in the Introduction, the launch of food regime analysis by the pioneering article of Friedmann and McMichael greatly enriched the means available for a theoretical and historical framing of capitalist world economy with reference to agriculture.
+For example, and as illustrated in the exposition of the three food regimes to date, food regime analysis introduced and mapped relations between agriculture and the development of industry on an international plane; the effects of international migration (colonies of settlement); shifts in hegemony in world capitalism; the monetary and financial arrangements and international state systems that underpinned and helped shape world markets; the international as well as domestic politics and policies of states that affected patterns of agricultural production and connected them through the circuits of world trade and finance; the emergence of corporate agribusiness as a new form of organisation of capital and accumulation, and that over time came to shape how industrial and mercantile, financial and agrarian, capital combined or otherwise interconnected - a central theme in ideas and debates of a third food regime.39

-All this has produced a great deal of necessary and valuable documentation, empirical analysis, and theoretical work that synthesises and connects a range of tendencies and trends, and what drives them, in world agriculture.
+All this has produced a great deal of necessary and valuable documentation, empirical analysis, and theoretical work that identifies, synthesises and suggests connections between a range of tendencies and trends, and what drives them, in world agriculture.
 Indeed, it is impossible, or at least fruitless, to consider agrarian change in the world today without engaging with the issues and ideas generated by food regime analysis over the last 25 years or so (Bernstein 1996/7).
-At the same time, and despite the encompassing sweep of food regime analysis, as illustrated, there are two important absences in its framework.
-One concerns the question of population, the other 'the peasant question'.
+At the same time, and despite the encompassing sweep of food regime analysis, as illustrated, there are two important absences in its framework concerning the question of population and 'the peasant question'.